 Examples of sexual harassment are:

 Harassment on the basis of any other protected characteristic is also strictly prohibited.
 This type of harassment includes verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of his/her race, color, religion, sex, sexual orientation, gender identity or expression, the status of being transgender, age, national origin, marital status, citizenship or veteran status, disability, or any other characteristic protected by federal, state, or local laws and regulations and that:

 Harassing conduct includes, but is not limited to: epithets, slurs, or negative stereotyping; threatening, intimidating, or hostile acts; denigrating jokes; and the display or circulation in the School or in a School-related setting of written or graphic material that denigrates or shows hostility or aversion toward an individual or group.

 Faculty, staff, and students who have experienced conduct they believe is contrary to this policy have an obligation to take advantage of this complaint procedure.
-An individual’s failure to fulfill this obligation could affect his or her rights in pursuing legal action within the time frames established under federal, state, or local laws or ordinances.

 The availability of this complaint procedure does not preclude individuals who believe they are being subjected to discriminatory, harassing, or retaliatory conduct from promptly advising the offender that his or her behavior is unwelcome and requesting that it stop.